-(a) Jerritt Canyon Royalty
+(d) Jerritt Canyon PTR Royalty

-On September 9, 2019, the Company entered into an agreement to acquire 100% of the rights and interests to a per ton royalty interest ("PTR Interest") on the Jerritt Canyon Processing Facilities by paying the owner a total cash consideration of US \$650,000 and by issuing 500,000 common share purchase warrants.
+On September 9, 2019, the Company entered into an agreement to acquire 100% of the rights and interests to a per ton royalty interest (the "PTR Interest") on the Jerritt Canyon Processing Facilities by paying the owner a total cash consideration of US \$650,000 and by issuing 500,000 common share purchase warrants.
 Each warrant entitles the holder to purchase one common share of the Company for a period of three years from the closing date at an exercise price of \$0.18.

-The License Agreement entitles the owner to receive a per ton royalty payment (the "PTR Payment") based on overall throughput from mining operations at the Jerritt Canyon Processing Facilities with increasing PTR Payments at higher gold prices.
+The license agreement entitles the owner to receive a per ton royalty payment (the "PTR Payment") based on overall throughput from mining operations at the Jerritt Canyon Processing Facilities with increasing PTR Payments at higher gold prices.